Christian Unity Is Not What You Think It Is

 Matthew 7:21-23

 You guys, it’s scary, but it’s right there in Matthew.
-Few, in perspective, will be saved, and there will be those who approach the Lord anticipating a welcome and being cast out instead.
+Few, in an eternal perspective, will be saved, and there will be those who approach the Lord anticipating a welcome only to be cast out instead.
 So, don’t assume someone telling you she is a Christian means she is one.
 Dig deeper.

 Second, believers mistake Christian unity for validating other Christians, despite any questionable behaviors or beliefs.
 Scripture is clear about the evidence of a true believer.
 We will know them by their fruits (Matthew 7:16).
 A good tree produces good fruit, and Christians display the fruit of the Spirit.